itsjustayaan/ai-insighter/README.md

 - **Cumulative Layout Shift**: 0
 - **Speed Index**: 1.7 s

-The metrics were calculated by using google chrome lighthouse tool.
+The metrics were calculated by using google chrome _lighthouse tool_.

 The page has a performance score of 92, accessibility score of 100, best practices score of 96, and SEO score of 90.

-No optimization tool was used to reduce the load time as these scores were pretty good in itself.
+_**No optimization tool was used to reduce the load time as these scores were pretty good in itself**_.